fpereiro/recalc/readme.md

 ```
 [
    {id: 'id1', from: undefined, verb: 'hello',   path: ['there'],   t: ..., args: undefined},
    {id: 'id2', from: 'id1',     verb: 'goodbye', path: ['goodbye'], t: ..., args: undefined},
 ]
 ```

 As you can see, the log for `id2` will mark that this event came *from* `id1`.

 Any `lfuns` matched by `id2` will receive `id2` as its `x.from`, and if you pass the context to further event invocations, you'll have longer chains of dependencies.
-In this way, you have the raw data to track complex (and often asynchronous) events, which can be useful in many applications.
+In this way, you will have the raw data to track complex (and often asynchronous) events, which can be useful in many applications.

 Two more things to have in mind: if you don't pass `x` to an invocation to `r.say` within a `lfun`, recalc has no way of knowing where that event came from and then the chain will be broken.
 The second one is that initial invocations of `r.say` (that happen on their own, without being the result of previous events) will naturally receive no context, since there's no context yet for them.